Grube Fortuna 1, 35606 Solms-Oberbiel.

 |1993||Feld- und Grubenbahnmuseum Fortuna (FGF) opened to the public.|

 In this iron mine the ores Roteisenstein (hematite) and Brauneisenstein (limonite) were mined.
-This are very iron rich ores with an iron content between 40 and 65%.
-The main deposit of this ores in Germany lies in the Lahn-Dill-area and the the neighboring Siegerland.
+These are very iron rich ores with an iron content between 40 and 65%.
+The main deposit of this ores in Germany lies in the Lahn-Dill-area and the neighboring Siegerland.
 The deposits are Devonian sediments.
 The iron ores in the area cause the opening of numerous mines, which are all closed today.

 The ore was mined with explosives, then the rubble was removed with electric dredges, with rail mounted or rail less mine trains with shovel.
 An underground mine train transported the ore to the hoist, which lifted it up to the Tiefer Stollen.
 The ore went to the ore treatment plant Kipphalle at Berghausen-Oberbiel where it was processed.
 Then a cable car transported the ore to the railroad station Albshausen and the Lahntalbahn (Lahn Valley Railroad) transported the ore to various furnaces.
 A part was transported with another cable car to the Georgshütte (George's Furnace) in Burgsolms.

 The show mine was created by the Förderverein Besucherbergwerk Fortuna e.V.
-(Friends of the Show Mine Fortuna), a non profit organization founded after the closure of the mine.
+(Friends of the Show Mine Fortuna), a non-profit organization founded after the closure of the mine.
 After the show mine was completed, it was transferred to the county which operates the sight.
 The club started to create a second museum on the same premises, the Feld- und Grubenbahnmuseum Fortuna (narrow gauge railway and mine railway museum).
 It is continually extended and contained in 2007 more than 50 locomotives and 100 cars.
 Most of the trains are in working condition and are demonstrated on about 10 days every year.
-On this days they are powered up an visitors can take a ride on the 2.5 kilometers long rails which include a forest and ascent part.
+On these days they are powered up and visitors can take a ride on the 2.5 kilometers long rails which include a forest and ascent part.
 Even without the train rides, the museum is an ideal completion of a mine visit.